 |Musical Instruments word list

-Accordion, Bagpipe, banjo, bass, bassoon, bugle, calliope, castanets, clarinet, clavier, cello, cymbal, double bass, drum, fiddle, fife, flute, gong, guitar, harmonica, harp, kettledrum, lute, lyre, mandolin, piano, oboe, piano, piccolo, recorder, saxophone, sitar, tambourine, triangle, trombone, trumpet, tuba, ukulele, violin, xylophone, zither
+Accordion, Bagpipe, banjo, brass, bassoon, bugle, calliope, carillon, castanets, clarinet, clavier, cello, cornet, cymbal, double bass, drums, fiddle, fife, flute, glockenspiel, gong, guitar, harmonica, harp, horn, kettledrum, lute, lyre, mandolin, piano, oboe, piano, piccolo, recorder, reed, saxophone, sitar, snare, tambourine, timpani, triangle, trombone, trumpet, tuba, ukulele, violin, xylophone, zither

 Please email email@example.com to add more musical words to the Music word list.